exercism/javascript/concepts/while-loops/introduction.md

     continue;
   }

-  // the code here will only executed when i was not
+  // The code here will only executed when i was not divisible
-  // divisible by 3 in the check above
+  // by 3 in the check above.
 }
 ```